sifophp/sifoweb/docs/API/Benchmark.md

         echo "{INFO} Your Code took {$time_generated}s.";

-Stores the current time to registry to accumulate partials:
+Store the current time to `Registry`, accumulating partials:

         $time_generated = \Sifo\Benchmark::getInstance()->timingCurrentToRegistry( 'name_of_benchmark' );

-Stopping timer when we doesn't need any more
+Stop the timer when it is not needed anymore:

         \Sifo\Benchmark::getInstance()->timingStop( 'name_of_benchmark' );